Beauvoir: The Jefferson Davis Home and Presidential Library

 So what did the group find after a weekend of sleuthing?
 You can read details of the results here, but basically the paranormal activity included a rocking chair swaying in Davis’ bedroom, a table cloth fluttering in the dining room, and one team member claimed something touched her ear while she walked through the cemetery.
 The Jefferson Davis Soldiers Home cemetery was said to be particularly active.

 Beauvoir has an interesting history.
 It was built in 1852 by a wealthy plantation owner named James Brown.
 Jefferson Davis did not reside in the house until 1877, twelve years before he died.
 His daughter Winnie continued to live there until her death in 1898.
 The Jefferson Davis Soldiers Home opened on the grounds in 1903 and operated until the 1950s.
 It was home to around 1,800 Civil War veterans and widows of Confederate soldiers.
 Roughly 780 of them are buried in the cemetery located on the property.

 Whether you are interested in Civil War history, house museums, or would just like to stroll through the gardens of a historic Mississippi mansion, I would recommend a trip to Beauvoir.
 It is one of the most unique historic homes I have ever toured.
 Beauvoir suffered a lot of damage when Hurricane Katrina struck, but thanks to the Mississippi Division Sons of Confederate Veterans, it has been restored to its former glory.

-Posted on February 8, 2017, in Travel and tagged Beauvoir, Biloxi, Civil War Ghosts, Jefferson Davis, Jefferson Davis Home, Jefferson Davis Home and Presidential Library, Jefferson Davis Soldiers Home, Mississippi Gulf Coast Paranormal.
+Posted on February 8, 2017, in House Museums, Travel and tagged Beauvoir, Biloxi, Civil War Ghosts, Jefferson Davis, Jefferson Davis Home, Jefferson Davis Home and Presidential Library, Jefferson Davis Soldiers Home, Mississippi Gulf Coast Paranormal.
 Bookmark the permalink.
 Leave a comment.